klymenkoserhii/localstack-wisetack-samples/README.md

 #### CONCLUSION

-We cannot start to use LocalStack in our project until points 2.2 and 2.3 are fixed as we don't have workarounds for them.
+We cannot start to use LocalStack in our project right now until points 2.2 and 2.3 are fixed as we don't have workarounds for them or we need to switch from non-proxy custom integration to more simple proxy integration and update our Lambdas accordingly, but this is not desirable as non-proxy custom integration is more powerful.